emartinezs44/ts4s/Readme.md

 ---
 This project is created using Scala 3.3 therefore it is necessary to have a Spark distribution for Scala 2.13.
 You can download from https://spark.apache.org/downloads.html.

- There is not official BidDL Dllib for Scala 2.13 release, so you need **to clone the forked repo** https://github.com/emartinezs44/BigDL and build from sources:
+ There is not official BidDL Dllib for Scala 2.13 release, so you need **to clone the forked repo** https://github.com/emartinezs44/BigDL, change to branch scala-2.13 and build from sources:

 ```
 cd scala